El-Wumbus/qinfo/README.md

 # qinfo

-A cross platform system info program.
+A Linux system info program.
 Fetches system info and displays it.
-**Currently only supports Linux.(It will support more very soon)**

 ## Compile from source (Linux)